a-b-street/abstreet/book/src/dev/api.md

 cargo run --bin json_to_binary_map -- --input=montlake.json out=data/system/seattle/maps/montlake_modified.bin`
 ```

-...
-Except this tool doesn't seem to work yet!

 The format of the map isn't well-documented yet.
 See the
 [generated API docs](https://dabreegster.github.io/abstreet/rustdoc/map_model/index.html)
 and [the map model docs](../map/index.md) in the meantime.